angular/angular/docs/PUBLIC_API.md

 Additionally only the command line usage (not direct use of APIs) of `@angular/compiler-cli` is covered.

-Other projects developed by the Angular team like angular-cli, Angular Material, Universal, will be covered by these or similar guarantees in the future as they mature.
+Other projects developed by the Angular team like angular-cli, Angular Material, will be covered by these or similar guarantees in the future as they mature.

 Within the supported packages, we provide guarantees for: